Articles & Guides

 While there’s no federal mandate on paid leave for domestic workers, state laws have been popping up in recent years.

 Assuming you are paying nanny taxes, your caregiver may be eligible for benefits in these states.
 For instance, household employees in New York who work 40 hours or more per week are eligible for Paid Family Leave to help them bond with a child, as well as handle other serious family care situations.
-Employees can receive benefits of up to 50% of their weekly wage for up to eight weeks; by 2021, the law will include a full 12 weeks of pay at two-thirds of the regular rate.
+Employees can receive a full 12 weeks of pay at two-thirds of the regular rate.
 Paid Family Leave is funded through a small payroll tax withheld from the employee each pay period.

 Similarly, in California, the California State Disability Insurance Program (SDI) provides Paid Family Leave benefits to eligible workers who cannot work for non-work-related reasons (i.e. maternity leave).
 The SDI Program is funded by mandatory payroll deductions from an employee’s wages.
 And in Rhode Island, the Temporary Caregiver Insurance program (TCI) provides up to four weeks of partial wage replacement.

-What your nanny’s post-baby return to work will look like
+What your nanny’s post-baby return to work may look like

 Alphonse advises getting granular with your caregiver in order to set clear expectations about what work will look like after the new addition has arrived, and then put everything you discuss into a written nanny contract.
 Go over questions like: